How does the application process work?

 The hiring agency may update your application status to Reviewed, but not all agencies provide this status.

-After all applications are reviewed, the hiring agency will send the highest qualified applicants to the hiring official—these applicants will see a Referred status in their application status.
+After the hiring agency reviews all applications, they will send the highest qualified applicants to the hiring official—these applicants will see a Referred status in their application status.
 All other applicants (not being considered) will see a Not Referred status.

 - A panel